apple/foundationdb/documentation/sphinx/source/administration.rst

 Install updated client binaries
 -------------------------------

-Apart from patch version upgrades, you should install the new client binary on all your clients to ensure they can reconnect after the upgrade.
+Apart from patch version upgrades, you should install the new client binary on all your clients and restart them to ensure they can reconnect after the upgrade.
 See :ref:`multi-version-client-api` for more information.
 Running ``status json`` will show you which versions clients are connecting with so you can verify before upgrading that clients are correctly configured.

 Stage the packages
 ------------------